2019 Hunter Economic Breakfast Series - 16 May 2019

 Sander van Amelsvoort, Director of SJS Strategy, and the immediate Past President of the Netherlands Chamber of Commerce Australia, tells the story of his home town's recovery.
 Who were the leaders that turned its fortunes around?
 How did they succeed, and how can their experiences inform upon the Hunter's transformation?

 Sander returns to Newcastle, having featured at the Second Cities Symposium last year.

 HRF Centre Lead Economist, Dr Anthea Bill, will present the Centre's unique insights on the local innovation landscape.
 She will including results from the latest survey on Hunter business innovation, a survey conducted by HRF Centre for the past 10 years.
-The Centre's latest edition of Hunter Businesses and Digital Technology will be released at the breakfast.
+The Centre's latest edition of Innovation in Hunter Businesses will be released at the breakfast.

 Collaboration and vision is the theme for the 32nd annual Hunter Economic Breakfast Series.
 This breakfast forms part of the Hunter Innovation Festival - a 2-week program of events running 6 to 18 May.

 Join 250+ other guests on 16 May.
 Be informed, challenged, inspired and 'connected'.
 Buy a 2019 series ticket.
 Save dollars, time and receive priority seating at the event.